HackMemphis/HM-Planning/logistics/food-options.md

 __Mark's Grill__
-* Cost for Food for 60-70 People:
+* Cost for Food for 60-70 People: $600 - $900
 * Contact Person: 901-356-2075
-* Delivered or We Pickup?:
+* Delivered or We Pickup?: Delivered

 __Notes:__
-* CD Call after 1500
+* Needs to be food truck accessible.
+* $10 - $15 per person

 __Revival__